Abell 1201 BCG

 Abell 1201 BCG (short for Abell 1201 Brightest Cluster Galaxy) is a type-cD massive elliptical galaxy residing as the brightest cluster galaxy (BCG) of the Abell 1201 galaxy cluster.
-At a redshift of 0.169, this system is around 2.7 billion light-years from Earth, and offset about 11 kiloparsecs from the X-ray peak of the intracluster gas.
+At a redshift of 0.169, this system is around 2.735 billion light-years (838.5 million parsecs) from Earth, and offset about 11 kiloparsecs from the X-ray peak of the intracluster gas.
 With an ellipticity of 0.32±0.02, the stellar distribution is far from spherical.
 In solar units, the total stellar luminosity is 4×10^{11} in SDSS r-band, and 1.6×10^{12} in 2MASS K-band.
 Half the stars orbit within an effective radius of 15 kpc, and their central velocity dispersion is about 285 km s^{−1} within 5 kpc rising to 360 km s^{−1} at 20 kpc distance.

 The BCG also acts as a gravitational lens, bending the light of a more distant background galaxy (at redshift 0.451) into an apparent tangential arc about 6 kpc to one side.
 This makes the galaxy an important case in investigations of the intrinsic properties of dark matter.